CHICAGO DOG BITE LAWYER

 Dog Bite Lawyer in Chicago, IL

 An unexpected animal assault is frightening.
 It can strike without notice and leave you with terrible personal injuries.
 It can affect you, your family, and your children.
-There is a risk of physical damage as well as sickness, regardless of whether the animal was mistreated, violent, or wild.
+There is a risk of physical damage as well as dog bite infections, regardless of whether the animal was mistreated, violent, or wild.
 Children are the victims of the majority of animal and dog bites.
 While there are situations when someone provoked the animal, attacks during regular interactions with no provocation greatly outweigh them.
 For these reasons, it is imperative that you seek out a Chicago dog bite lawyer for your case.

 At Curcio Law Offices, we primarily handle personal injury cases in Chicago.
 When these situations happen, many people often wonder what to do after a dog bite.
 With the help of a dog bite lawyer with Curcio Law Offices, the whole process is simpler.
 To get in touch with a qualified attorney who’s willing to defend your rights, please call our office at 312-321-1111 for your free consultation.
 Read our blog for tips on how to avoid interacting with an unfamiliar dog.